 Nike Vomero 18

-The Swoosh are keeping things simple as they refocus on sport in 2025, and have split their key running franchises into three categories.
+The Swoosh are keeping things simple as they refocus on sport in 2025 and have split their key running franchises into three categories.
 Their Vomero line has always focused on comfort and cushioning, and they’re set to dial that up even further with the introduction of the Nike Vomero 18 in February.
 This iteration features its highest stack yet, coming in at a chunky 46mm.

-The Vomero has never really been pitched as a race shoe, and this one’s chunky build does put it over the World Athletics’ height limit.
+The Vomero has never really been pitched as a race shoe, and this one’s stacked build does put it over the World Athletics’ height limit.
 However, if you’re a keen runner who just wants to increase their mileage or you need something plush for recovery runs, it’ll tick the right boxes.
 As well as nicely balanced foam stacks (ZoomX throughout the length and ReactX in the heel and forefoot), it features an enhanced rocker shape for better propulsion.
 It’s not going to break any records, but it could be a solid daily beater for the max cushion crew.

 Adios Pro 4 and Pro Evo SL